marco-create/Retinotopy/README.md

 # Retinotopy
-### Few background here
+[Retinotopy](http://fourier.eng.hmc.edu/e180/lectures/v1/node3.html) is a procedure to map the projections of visual neurons from the retina to the visual brain areas.:eyes: :brain:
+The following pipeline has been created to provide a clear and step-by-step pipeline in analyzing the eccentricity and polar coordinates of neuron receptive fields.
+The main software is [mrVista](https://github.com/vistalab/vistasoft) developed by [vistalab](https://github.com/vistalab) from Stanford University.
+The functional preprocessing is made using Statistical Parametric Mapping ([SPM12](https://www.fil.ion.ucl.ac.uk/spm/)).

+Stimuli definition:
+- expanding ring :arrow_right: 6 cycles, each of **to check**
+- rotating wedge (counterclockwise):arrow_right: 6 cycles, each of **to check**
+We have two runs for each stimulus.

 ### 0. Freesurfer reconstruction of anatomical surface
 Use [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) to reconstruct the anatomical surface from T1 image ([check this tutorial](https://andysbrainbook.readthedocs.io/en/latest/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.html)).
+Follow the instructions on how to set up Freesurfer on your system.

+The `reconall` step lasts about 8-9 hours!

-## Setting up folder tree
+## Setting up folder tree :file_folder:
-Create a *Projects* directory in your system and inside that a *Retinotopy* directory.
+Create a *Projects* directory in your system and inside that a directory named *Retinotopy*.
 Initial tree inside the retinotopy directory:
 ```bash
 C:.